mmmylnikov/books-cli/README.md

 To develop **books**, you need to run the following steps:

-1. Download the application's source code to a `rptodo_project/` directory
+1. Download the application's source code

 ```sh
 $ git clone https://github.com/mmmylnikov/books-cli.git